 What is Sealed Singleton Class?

-The best practice to use Singleton class is that should not be derived from any other class and not instantiated from outside.
-This means that, Singleton class constructor should be declared as private to prevent creating the instance of the same class from out side.
-Further, if you try to instantiate the Singleton class from outside or derive the Singleton class then you will receive compilation error.
+The best practice to use the Singleton class is that it should not be derived from any other class and not instantiated from outside.
+This means that you should declare the Singleton class constructor as private to prevent creating the instance of the same class from outside.
+Further, if you try to instantiate the Singleton class from outside or derive the Singleton class, then you will receive a compilation error.
 In the below example the DerivedStudent class is trying to inherit Student class and compilation error occurred.

 But still the nested class can inherit Singleton class even though the constructor is marked as private.
-In the below example, the DerivedStudent class is created as nested class inside Student Class.
-Hence it possible DerivedStudent class to inherit Student class.
+In the below example, the DerivedStudent class is created as a nested class inside Student Class.
+Hence it is possible DerivedStudent class to inherit Student class.

-Now, declare Singleton class as sealed that prevent singleton class inherited by any nested class.
+Now, declare Singleton class as sealed that prevents singleton class inherited by any nested class.
 In the below example the class Student declared as sealed class and DerivedStudent class is nested inside Student class.
-This throw compilation error saying that sealed class can not be inherited.
-So, the best practice is to mark Singleton class as sealed.
+This throws a compilation error saying that sealed class can not be inherited.
+So, the best practice is to mark Singleton’s class as sealed.

 What is Thread Safe Singleton Class in C#? | Thread Safe Singleton c#

-In multithreading environment there may be chances where two or more threads may access the singleton class that create instance of the same class parallel.
-To avoid this duplication, Singleton pattern should be implemented by using Locks.
-Lock object is required to control and prevent the multiple threads race condition.
+In a multithreading environment, there may be chances where two or more threads may access the singleton class that creates instances of the same class parallel.
+To avoid this duplication, the Singleton pattern should be implemented by using Locks.
+A lock object is required to control and prevent the multiple threads race condition.
 In the below example the GetInstance() method introduced Lock before creating and returning the singleton instance of Student class.

 In the below example, The singleton class Student has readonly static class object that create the single instance immediately when class is loaded. .Net guarantees the thread safety for static initialization.
 In the next section you can see one more method to create singleton class that is again a thread safe.